Achievable logoAchievable logo

 The stock market

-Companies sell securities for one primary reason - to raise capital (money).
-Remember, stockholders have some control over the direction of the company.
-Why else would a company give up control over its business?
-Scaling (growing) a business can require significant amounts of money, which may be required to build new offices, purchase necessary equipment, or hire the right employees.
+Companies sell securities for one primary reason: to raise capital (money).
+Stockholders have some control over the direction of the company, so issuing stock means giving up some control.
+Companies do this because growing a business can require large amounts of money - for example, to build new offices, buy equipment, or hire employees.

-Once a primary market transaction of common stock takes place, investors are generally free to trade the security in the secondary market (known generally as the stock market).
-When a trade occurs, a non-issuer transaction takes place, meaning the issuer did not collect the proceeds of the transaction.
-Instead, the investor selling the security and relinquishing their ownership collects the proceeds.
+After common stock is sold in the primary market, investors are generally free to trade it in the secondary market (often called the stock market).
+When a trade occurs in the secondary market, a non-issuer transaction takes place.
+That means the issuer did not receive the proceeds.
+Instead, the selling investor (who is giving up ownership) receives the proceeds.

-Other offerings may occur after a security is issued in the primary market and begins trading in the secondary market.
-A follow-on offering, essentially “IPO part II” (or part III, IV, etc.) and also known as an additional public offering (APO), involves the issuer offering more shares in the primary market after the IPO.
-In most scenarios, issuers do not sell all possible shares in their IPO.
-This allows more shares to be sold and more capital to be raised in the future.
+Other offerings can happen after a security is issued in the primary market and begins trading in the secondary market.
+A follow-on offering, essentially “IPO part II” (or part III, IV, etc.) and also known as an additional public offering (APO), occurs when the issuer offers more shares in the primary market after the IPO.
+In many cases, issuers don’t sell all possible shares in the IPO, which leaves room to sell more shares and raise more capital later.

-A secondary offering can also occur, which may not involve the issuer.
-Instead, large shareholders offer shares they obtained from the issuer.
-These are often officers or directors of the issuer that accumulated shares through their employment.
+A secondary offering can also occur, and it may not involve the issuer.
+Instead, large shareholders offer shares they previously obtained from the issuer.
+These shareholders are often officers or directors who accumulated shares through their employment.

-Let’s explore an issuer that’s been involved in all the transactions discussed above.
-Meta Platforms, Inc. (ticker: META), formerly known as Facebook, initially launched as a company in 2003.
+Let’s look at an issuer that’s been involved in all the transactions discussed above.
+Meta Platforms, Inc. (ticker: META), formerly known as Facebook, launched in 2003.
 After gaining some success and raising money from private investors, the company raised $16 billion from investors in its 2012 IPO.
 After the IPO, the stock began trading in the secondary market on the NASDAQ exchange (we’ll learn more about exchanges in a future chapter).
-Roughly a year after its IPO, the company performed its first follow-on offering, raising roughly an additional $1.5 billion.
-A secondary offering occurred simultaneously as Mark Zuckerberg (CEO of Meta) sold over $2 billion of stock he personally owned.
+Roughly a year after its IPO, the company completed its first follow-on offering, raising roughly an additional $1.5 billion.
+A secondary offering occurred at the same time as Mark Zuckerberg (CEO of Meta) sold over $2 billion of stock he personally owned.

 Key points